NuKeeperDotNet/NuKeeper/GettingStarted.md

 NuKeeper can be [found on NuGet as a global tool](https://www.nuget.org/packages/NuKeeper/).
 The [source is on GitHub](https://github.com/NuKeeperDotNet/NuKeeper).

-You will first need .NET Core 2.1 installed.
-(TODO link!)
+You will first need [.NET Core 2.1 installed](https://www.microsoft.com/net).

 Install NuKeeper with: